wpilibsuite/frc-docs/source/docs/getting-started/running-a-benchtop/creating-benchtop-test-program-cpp-java.rst

 Creating a New WPILib Project
 -----------------------------

-Bring up the Visual Studio Code command palette with Control+Shift+P:
+Bring up the Visual Studio Code command palette with :kbd:`Control+Shift+P`:

 |Command Palette|